shopavel/common/README.md

 NestedSets
 ----------

 Nested sets provide a fast way to create hierarchical relationships, e.g. categories.
-You can read me on [wikipedia](http://en.wikipedia.org/wiki/Nested_set_model) or in the [cartalyst docs](http://docs.cartalyst.com/nested-sets-2).
+You can read more on [wikipedia](http://en.wikipedia.org/wiki/Nested_set_model) or in the [cartalyst docs](http://docs.cartalyst.com/nested-sets-2).